-On March 20, the new Health education facility at the Porirua campus was officially opened by the Minister of Health, the Hon Tony Ryall, .
+On March 20, the new Health education facility at the Porirua campus was officially opened by the Minister of Health, the Hon Tony Ryall.
 The new building was named Wikitoria Katene, the name gifted to the previous health building by Ngāti Toa in 2008.
 The opening event was attended by over 200 staff and invited guests, with speeches from Hon Tony Ryall, Whitireia council chair Hon Roger Sowry, chief executive Don Campbell, and Ngāti Toa kaumātua Taku Parai.
-Guests were treated to performances by Whitireia Performing Arts students who looked magnificent in their costumes.
+Guests were treated to performances by Whitireia Performing Arts students.

 Whitireia New Zealand turned the Kāpiti campus atrium into a high fashion runway on Thursday September 12.
 The fashion show was held to raise money to assist the beauty and hairdressing students to pay for their City and Guilds International exam fees.
 Thirteen beauty and hairdressing students created amazing hair styles and makeup for the runway models, who were showcasing local fashion houses' new season clothing by Paperdoll, Helen Ryan, Undercover Secrets, Hipster and shots by Super Minx.